WolfgangKonen/oekolopoly_v2/README.md

 This repository contains code for the paper ["Ökolopoly: Case Study on Large Action Spaces in Reinforcement Learning"](https://doi.org/10.1007/978-3-031-53966-4_9) presented in 2023 at the conference "Machine Learning, Optimization, and Data Science" (LOD 2023).

-It is an update of the former GitHub repo oekolopoly_v1 which contains two new developments
+It is an update of the former GitHub repo oekolopoly_v1 and it contains two new developments:
 - the environment OekoEnv is migrated from gym to **gymnasium**
 - a new GUI 2.0 for human play (developed by A. Albers, W. Konen) is included, now with **support for two languages "de" and "en"**.